Paul Finebaum calls Michigan football's Jim Harbaugh a 'dinosaur in a changing world'

 To ESPN’s Paul Finebaum, Michigan football coach Jim Harbaugh is a "fascinating figure" and a relic of the old college football game.

-The longtime college football analyst and talk show host expanded on the thought by saying he would not be surprised if this year's College Football Playoffs would be the final time Harbaugh coaches the Wolverines.
+The longtime college football analyst and talk show host expanded on the thought by saying he would not be surprised if this year's playoffs would be the final time Harbaugh coaches the Wolverines.

 "Like many, I’ll be surprised if he’s there whenever Michigan’s season ends because I think there’s too much baggage built up," Finebaum said.

 The baggage he refers to is Harbaugh’s multiple three-game suspensions served during the 2023 season.
-Harbaugh missed the first three games of the season while serving a three-game ban self-imposed by the university for alleged recruiting violations during the COVID-19 dead period (Michigan received its Notice of Allegations from the NCAA on this investigation on Wednesday).
+Harbaugh missed the first three games of the season while serving a ban self-imposed by the university for alleged recruiting violations during the COVID-19 dead period (Michigan received its notice of allegations from the NCAA on this investigation on Wednesday).

 Harbaugh has long been one of the targets to find themselves in Finebaum’s crosshairs as one of the most popular and outspoken voices in college football.
 Finebaum compared Harbaugh to former President Donald Trump during his early years at Michigan in 2016 for his brash, headline-grabbing nature, and accused Harbaugh of cheating in 2017 when he hired a former NFL coordinator who was the father of a top high school prospect.
 Harbaugh fired off a tweet in response in 2017, calling Finebaum "the unabashed SEC water carrier" in response.

-This article originally appeared on Detroit Free Press: Paul Finebaum: Michigan's Jim Harbaugh 'dinosaur in a changing world'
+This article originally appeared on Detroit Free Press: Paul Finebaum on Michigan's Jim Harbaugh: Dinosaur in a changing world